JoseBrouwer/Broken-Link-Checker/README.md

     - After you run `broken-link-check.py` a text file titled `redirected_links.txt` will appear in the folder for this program.
 This text file will contain the following text (one per line):
     ```{URL} Redirected to {Redirected URL} ```
     - Clicking on the `Redirected URL` will take you to a links final destination.
 If this site looks off note the `URL` and find its location using `broken_links.json`.

-# Requires an installation of [Python](https://www.microsoft.com/store/productId/9NCVDN91XZQP?ocid=pdpshare) to use
-- If you are on Windows the hyperlink on the word 'Python' will take you to the microsoft store.
-This is the easiest way to install Python on Windows.
-- Mac/Linux, you already have Python installed.
-Check by using the following command:
-    ```
-    python3 --version
-    ```
-    You'll see something like this: `Python 3.10.12` depending on the version you have, this will vary. **Anything starting with 3 should be fine.**